w3c/wai-quick-start/source/developing.html.erb.md

 {:.attach_permalink}
 ## Adopt a responsive design approach

 Use responsive design to present content in ways to take advantage of the size available in the browser.
 When less space is available, elements can be condensed or rearranged.
-Use <abbr="Cascading Style Sheet">CSS</abbr> media queries to target styling depending on the device width or the width of the current browser window.
+Use <abbr="Cascading Style Sheet">CSS</abbr> media queries to target styling depending on the width of the viewport.
+Use `em` or `rem` units in the queries to make sure that the design adapts when changing the font size.

 {::nomarkdown}
 <%= example %>